3 Slip Casting Myths Debunked

 Learning mold making isn’t easy.
 It requires practice, knowledge, and several steps to achieve your final product.

-Initially, the steps are longer, but once you have some working molds, making those difficult to produce forms will save you time.
+Initially, the steps are longer, but once you have some working molds and a system in place, making those difficult to produce forms will save you time.

 Have you ever seen a photo on Instagram and thought to yourself, “how the heck did they make that!?” then stalk their feed endlessly, looking for more photos and videos of how they made that super cool, unique piece?